Military history of Brazil: Paraguayan War

 Between November 1866 and July 1867, Caxias organized a health corps (to give aid to the endless number of injured soldiers and to fight the epidemic of cholera) and a system of supplying of the troops.
 In that period military operations were limited to skirmishes with the Paraguayans and to bombarding Curupaity.
 López took advantage of the disorganization of the enemy to reinforce his stronghold in Humaitá.

 The march to flank the left wing of the Paraguayan fortifications constituted the basis of Caxias's tactics.
 Caxias wanted to bypass the Paraguayan strongholds, cut the connections between Asunción and Humaitá, and finally circle the Paraguayans.
 To this end, Caxias marched to Tuiu-Cuê.
 But Mitre, who had returned to the command in August 1867, insisted on attacking by the right wing, a strategy that had previously been disastrous in Curupaity.
 By his order, the Brazilian squadron forced its way past Curupaity but was forced to stop at Humaitá.
 New splits in the high command arose: Mitre wanted to continue, but the Brazilians instead captured São Solano, Pike and Tayi, isolating Humaitá from Asunción.
 In reaction, López attacked the rearguard of the allies in Tuiuti, but suffered new defeats.

 With the removal of Mitre in January 1868, Caxias reassumed the supreme command and decided to bypass Curupaity and Humaitá, carried out with success by the squadron commanded by Captain Delfim Carlos de Carvalho, later Baron of Passagem.
 Humaitá fell on 25 July after a long siege.

 En route to Asunción, Caxias's army went 200 kilometers to Palmas, stopping at the Piquissiri river.
 There López had concentrated 18,000 Paraguayans in a fortified line that exploited the terrain and supported the forts of Angostura and Itá-Ibaté.
 Resigned to frontal combat, Caxias ordered the so-called Piquissiri maneuver.
 While a squadron attacked Angostura, Caxias made the army cross on the right side of the river.
 He ordered the construction of a road in the swamps of the Chaco, upon which the troops advanced to the northeast.
 At Villeta, the army crossed the river again, between Asunción and Piquissiri, behind the fortified Paraguayan line.
 Instead of it advancing to the capital, already evacuated and bombarded, Caxias went south and attacked the Paraguayans from behind.

 Caxias had obtained a series of victories in December 1868, when he went back south to take Piquissiri from the rear, capturing Itororó, Avaí, Lomas Valentinas and Angostura.
 On December 24 the three new commanders of the Triple Alliance (Caxias, the Argentine Juan Andrés Gelly y Obes, and the Uruguayan Enrique Castro) sent a note to Solano López asking for surrender.
-But López turned it down and fled for Cerro Leon.
+But López turned it down and fled for Cerro León.